Merovingian Origin Location(s)

 half

-of 4th century.
-Thereafter, at the
+of the 4th century.
+Thereafter, after

-beginning of 5th century, the Franks withdrew
+beginning of the 5th century, the

 to regions mainly on the left side of the Lower Rhine.